omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

     )
 }
 ```
-Another interesting thing about arrow functions is the implicit return.
+Another interesting thing about arrow functions is the "implicit return".
 However, it only works if it's on the same line of code as the arrow itself.
 In other words, the implicit return works if your entire component is a single line of code.
 To demonstrate how this works, let’s re-write the Nav component as a one-liner:
 ```jsx
 const Nav = () => <ul><li>Home</li></ul>
 ```
 Note that with the implicit return, you don't even have to use the curly braces that are compulsory function body delimiters in all other cases.

 ### Using Arrow Functions in Other Situations